Mat878/fantasy-football-app/README.md

 # Fantasy Football App

 ## Overview
 This is an application for the Fantasy Premier League, a game based on the English Premier League.
 Fantasy football allows participants to create a virtual team of real life football players.
 These teams then earn points based on the actual performances of players in premier league matches.

+This application displays:
+- Sorted fixtures up to 5 weeks
+- Player statistics from the past 5 weeks: xG, xA and xG+xA
-This application displays sorted fixtures and player statistics for up to 5 weeks.
-It also shows the goalscorer and clean sheet odds for the upcoming gameweek.
+- Goalscorer and clean sheet odds for the upcoming gameweek

 ![image](https://github.com/user-attachments/assets/2a6d0303-9afe-4efb-bdaa-42e607e92261)